Dakshish-Murthy/SecureImageXchange-main/README.md

   - Implement graphical user interface (GUI) for improved usability.
   - Add support for encrypting and decrypting other file types.
   - Enhance the security of key management using hybrid cryptographic methods

 ---
+## Conclusion

+This project serves as a practical implementation of cryptographic principles, showcasing the use of the DES algorithm for securing image files.
+While DES is primarily used here for educational purposes due to its historical significance, the project provides a strong foundation for understanding symmetric encryption techniques and their applications.

+By emphasizing both functionality and learning, this project bridges the gap between theoretical knowledge and practical application, contributing to a deeper understanding of network security.

+---